katarzynaadamczyk/web_app_donuts/README.md

 Idea from task from flynerd.pl :
 https://www.flynerd.pl/2019/02/tlusty-python-z-paczkami-i-algorytmami.html

+Data from given web pages are used only in learning process, not for commercial use.

 Web app with dynamic programming algorithm and database.
 Under development.

 Using docker, Flask, postgreSQL.